dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 This also only happens finitely often.
 In fact, for *any* fixed $h$, there are only finitely many imaginary quadratic fields with class number $h$.
 This follows from the fact that $\Cl(\QQ( \sqrt{d} )) \approx d^{1/2}$, which increases as $d$ does.
-It's still hard to determine for a given $h$ which values of $d$ appear, partially because the last statement is *ineffective* in the sense that there aren't constants to put into the asymptotic statement.
+It's still hard to determine for a given $h$ which values of $d$ appear, partially because the last statement is *ineffective*[^updated_effective] in the sense that there aren't constants to put into the asymptotic statement.

+[^updated_effective]:
+Note that this may not be true as of 2020!
+See Griffin, M., & Ono, K. (2020).
+Elliptic curves and lower bounds for class numbers.
+Journal of Number Theory, 214, 1-12.

 :::

 :::{.remark}